Are You Going Around in Circles in Your Life?

-As a reminder of the math you learned in grade school and have likely have long since forgoten, a “circle” is a type of line segment that is bent around a center point until its ends join.
-If you follow a path around a circle from a start point, you end up back at your start point.
-A circle it often thought of as a shape that has no beginning and no ending.
+As a reminder of the math you learned in grade school and have likely have long since forgotten, a “circle” is a type of line segment that is bent around a center point until its ends join.
+If you follow a path around a circle from a start point, you end up back at your starting point.
+A circle is often thought of as a shape that has no beginning and no ending.

-Each day for a couple of weeks I would carefully paint the lines on the circles with yellow paint.
+Meanwhile back on the playground, each day for a couple of weeks I would carefully paint the lines on the circles with yellow paint.
 Each day, several times a day, I would pick a starting point with my paint roller on a circle and follow a circular path around the circle, ending up where I started.
-I was using gallons and gallons of paint and traveling miles the painting lines.
-Yet, I always ending up back where I started on the circle.
+I was using gallons and gallons of paint and traveling miles the painting lines going nowhere.
+I always ending up back where I started on the circle.

 What if the energetic circles in your life are not circles at all, but are unique revolutions on a circular path on a spiral?